About the Rabbit Project

 SET-UP CAGE: Next, set up food/water in each cage.

-JUDGING: Judging will be on Wednesday, August 2nd and 3rd.
-See Fair premium book for details.
+JUDGING: Judging will be on (TBD) See Fair premium book for details.

 REMINDER: No rabbits may leave the rabbit area of the Exhibit Building for any reason during the Fair, they can come out of their cages if you want to show them to the public, but no rabbit is allowed outside the rabbit area of the Exhibit Building.